avalanche-foundation/ACPs/ACPs/75-acceptance-proofs/README.md

 ## Motivation

-Subnets use the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/416fbdf1f783c40f21e7009a9f06d192e69ba9b5/vms/proposervm/README.md) to implement a soft leader mechanism.
-The ProposerVM determines the block producer schedule from a randomly shuffled validator set for that subnet at each block height.
-The ProposerVM wrapper specifies the P-Chain height where it was verified.
+Subnets are able to prove arbitrary events using warp messaging, but native support for proving block acceptance at the protocol layer enables more utility.
+Acceptance proofs are introduced to prove that a block has been accepted by a subnet.
+One example use case for acceptance proofs is to provide stronger fault isolation guarantees from the primary network to subnets.

-If a ProposerVM header specifies a P-Chain height that is not accepted from the node's perspective, then the block is treated as invalid until the P-Chain height advances.
+Subnets use the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/416fbdf1f783c40f21e7009a9f06d192e69ba9b5/vms/proposervm/README.md) to implement soft leader election for block proposal.
+The ProposerVM determines the block producer schedule from a randomly shuffled validator set at a specified P-Chain block height.
+Validators are therefore required to have the P-Chain block referenced in a block's header to verify the block producer against the expected block producer schedule.
+If a block's header specifies a P-Chain height that has not been accepted yet, the block is treated as invalid.
+If a block referencing an unknown P-Chain height was produced virtuously, it is expected that the validator will eventually discover the block as its P-Chain height advances and accept the block.

-If many nodes disagree about the current tip of the P-Chain, it can lead to a liveness failure where a subnet is not able to produce any blocks because nodes might have copies of the P-Chain that are out-of-sync with each other.
-In practice, this almost never happens because nodes produce blocks with a P-Chain height in the past, using a few blocks as a buffer since it’s likely that most nodes would have accepted an old block.
-This however, relies on an assumption that validators are constantly making progress in consensus to prevent the subnet from potentially stalling.
-This leaves an open concern where the P-Chain stalling on a node would prevent it from verifying any blocks, leading to a subnet potentially unable to produce blocks if many validators stalled at different heights due to a P-Chain outage.
+If many validators disagree about the current tip of the P-Chain, it can lead to a liveness concern on the subnet where block production entirely stalls.
+In practice, this almost never occurs because nodes produce blocks with a lagging P-Chain height because it’s likely that most nodes will have accepted a sufficiently stale block.
+This however, relies on an assumption that validators are constantly making progress in consensus on the P-Chain to prevent the subnet from stalling.
+This leaves an open concern where the P-Chain stalling on a node would prevent it from verifying any blocks, leading to a subnet unable to produce blocks if many validators stalled at different P-Chain heights.

 ---